voidsculptorart/mics/README.md

 ### BLOCKCHAIN REQUIREMENT

-MICS requires a blockchain with a smart contract which can execute certain actions (= the pending requests) with a delay, preferably automatically.
-This means that the blockchain may have to support executing these actions only if the ledger already contains a paired record which has a certain age.
-The first record constitutes the intent, while the second constitutes the confirmation.
+MICS requires a blockchain which may execute certain actions (like a transfer of cryptocurrency) only under certain conditions, even if the private key of the source address is publicly known.
+The conditions can be answered (true or false) by a smart contract which is linked to the source address, and constrain the execution of all the actions which are executed in the name of the source address.

-If actions can't be executed automatically, the execution of a pending request can be triggered manually, with another request which is sent to the smart contract once the time delay passes for the pending request.
+The smart contract may allow the execution of certain actions only if the smart contract state contains a specific record which is called intent, record which has a certain age.
+The execution of an intent can be triggered with a record which is called confirmation, record which is sent to the smart contract after a configured time delay passes.

 <br/>